cincibrainlab/signalflow-stacks/README.md

        cincibrainlab/signalflow-datascience:gpu
 ```

+- Jupyter WWW access: Expose port 8888 (-p 8888:8888) to expose Jupyter notebooks directly to web browsers.
+This is not the default behavior to reduce number of expose ports.

 Access MATLAB via browser at https://localhost:10100 with the user `kasm_user` and password `vncpassword`

 - port can be modified to run multple simutaneous instances on same PC